KyleBlankRollins/portfolio-redesign/projects/PokeVue.md

 ---
 title: "PokéVue"
-description: "A website built with Vue.js, Gridsome, and AirTable that lets you compare the orginal 151 Pokémon."
+description: "A website built with Vue.js, Gridsome, and AirTable that lets you compare the orginal 151 Pokémon.
+You can see artwork, stats and descriptions.
+AirTable serves as a quasi-database while Gridsome's GraphQL data layer allows for easy retrival and visualization."
 image:
 status: "In development"
 tech: [